Actipro/WPF-Controls/Documentation/topics/bars/controls/control-basics.md

 > [!TIP]
 > See the [MVVM Support](../mvvm-support.md) topic for more information on MVVM support and the pre-built MVVM library of view models and template selectors designed for Bars controls.

 While the open source companion MVVM library provides the most straightforward way to integrate MVVM concepts into Bars controls, it is not required, as there are no dependencies in Bars to any types in that MVVM library.
-Any configuration of custom view models and template selectors can be used instead if desired.
+If desired, any configuration of custom view models and template selectors can be used instead.

 ## BarControlService Attached Properties